arnofrxdd/MouseShifter/README.md

 ### 🚛 Using in Euro Truck Simulator 2 / American Truck Simulator

-1. Make sure all gears are connected to vJoy buttons in the app (default bindings are included).
+1. Make sure all gears are bound to vJoy buttons in the app (default bindings are included).
-2. Open the app, then launch the game (*Right-click* lets you look around temporarily).
+2. Open the app, then launch the game.
 3. Go to **Options → Controls**, and choose **Keyboard + vJoy Device** as the main device.
 4. Scroll to **H-Shifter** and map all gears and togglers.
 5. Shift gears with your mouse while holding **Right Click** to look around.